Walker, in his 14th year on the Delaware State University staff, was appointed as interim head coach of the Hornets on Jan. 30, 2014.

-In addition, DSU power forward Marques Oliver moved into first place on the team's list for career blocks last season.
-Oliver enters his senior season in 2012-13 with 161 career blocks.
+In addition, DSU power forward Marques Oliver moved into first place on the team's list for career blocks during the 2011-12 campaign.
+Oliver finished his career with 222 blocks.
 Also, Oliver established a team single-season record with blocks during the 2011-12 campaign.
-Another Walker pupil, freshman Kendall Gray, had 54 blocks in just 17 games last season.
+Another Walker pupil, Kendall Gray, had 54 blocks in just 17 games as a freshman that season.
 Gray was tops in the MEAC and ninth among all NCAA Division I players in blocks (3.2 pg) when he was sidelined with a season-ending knee injury.

 Walker helped lead the Hornets to three consecutive MEAC regular season titles from 2004 to '07, during which the Hornets posted a league record of 46-8 (.850).
 The Hornets appeared in three consecutive MEAC Tournament championship games, capturing the title and accompanying NCAA Tournament berth in 2005.
 The following year, Delaware State defeated Northern Arizona on the road in the National Invitation Tournament for the team's only national post-season win.
 The Hornets also appeared in the 2007 National Invitation Tournament.